-The Multiple Mini Interview (MMI) will be our official interview format.
-All interviews will take place on a virtual platform.
-Below are the answers to some questions you may have about MMI and your virtual interview day at Duke.
+The virtual Multiple Mini Interview (MMI) will be our official interview format.
+Below are the answers to some questions you may have about the MMI and your virtual interview day at DukeMed.

 Frequently Asked Questions

-The Multiple Mini Interview (MMI) is a series of 8-10 interview stations or encounters that last approximately 9 minutes and are actually centered on a "scenario".
-These scenarios are designed to address the following areas: empathy, initiative and resilience, communication and problem-solving skills, teamwork, insight and integrity, compassion.
+The virtual Multiple Mini Interview (MMI) is a series of 8-10 interview stations or encounters that last approximately 10 minutes and are centered on a "scenario".
+These scenarios are designed to address the following areas: empathy, initiative and resilience, communication and problem-solving skills, teamwork, insight and integrity and cultural competence.
 The MMI will not test "specific knowledge" in the field of medicine.
 It will instead evaluate your thought process and ability to think on your feet.
-There is no "right" or "wrong" answer to the scenarios.
+There is no "correct" or "incorrect" answer to the scenarios.

 The Multiple Mini Interview (MMI) process has been in place at a number of medical schools throughout the United States and data shows that the MMI is more reliable than a traditional interview.
 The increased reliability has been validated due to the standard scenarios and by using multiple "raters" rather than one or two interviewers to assess a candidate.
-The MMI potentially removes inherent biases that can and often do result from one-on-one interviews.
+The MMI theoretically removes inherent biases.
 With the MMI, if an applicant does poorly at one station, they have an opportunity to do well on the remaining interview stations.

-The MMI will consist of 5 Ethical Stations, 2 Traditional Interviews, 1 Team Station (visited twice), and a Video Station.
+The MMI will consist of Five Ethical Stations, Two Traditional Interviews, Team Stations (visited twice), and one Video Station.

-The "raters" are individuals who will be positioned at the individual stations.
+The "raters" are individuals who will be hosting you at the individual stations.
 With the MMI process, they are referred to as "raters" rather than "interviewers."